-The GM cryocoolers require periodic maintenance and the fact that the maintenance concepts and the service procedures are not well defined, represents a risk in term of operating cost.
-For example: if the service on the GM cold head on the antenna is not practical and the complete Front End enclosure needs to be replaced instead, the procedure will require more people and more equipment and that would increase the maintenance cost significantly.
-Having to transport the Front End enclosures more frequently, could also have a negative impact on the reliability of some of the components inside.
-For example: the mechanical vibrations produced during transportation and handling could stress the bounding wires inside the low noise amplifiers and induce premature failures.
+The GM cryocoolers require periodic maintenance, and the fact that the maintenance concepts and the service procedures need to be better defined represents a risk in terms of operating costs.
+For example: if the service of the GM cold head on the antenna is not practical and the complete Front End enclosure needs to be replaced instead, the procedure will require more people and more equipment, increasing the maintenance cost significantly.
+Having to transport the Front End enclosures more frequently could also negatively impact the reliability of some of the components inside.
+For example, the mechanical vibrations produced during transportation and handling could stress the bounding wires inside the low noise amplifiers and induce premature failures.

-The GM cryogenic system is a distributed system: the compressor and the helium pressure regulation module are inside the turn head or on a platform behind the dish, while the cold heads are at the end of the antenna feed arm, inside the Front End enclosure.
-A series of rigid and flexible lines connect them together, and each interconnection is a possible source of leakage.
-A leaky system is a maintenance nightmare because finding the leak could be very time consuming and will require heavy equipment to reach certain parts of the system.
+The GM cryogenic system is a distributed system: the compressor and the helium pressure regulation module are inside the turn-head or on a platform behind the dish, while the cold heads are at the end of the antenna feed arm, inside the Front End enclosure.
+A series of rigid and flexible lines connect them, and each interconnection is a possible source of leakage.
+A leaky system is a maintenance nightmare because finding the leak could be very time-consuming and require heavy equipment to reach certain parts of the system.